You had me at cashews…Rosemary Cashews!

 These cashews are the perfect hostess, teacher or neighbor gift.
 I like to buy the big bin of cashews from Costco (which is 2.5 lbs) and make up the entire amount*.
 After they’ve cooled I return them to the original container and keep them in the freezer; remove and warm when desired or to place in a pretty jar or bag to give to a friend, hostess or neighbor.

-Start by spreading your cashews evenly on 1 or 2 baking sheets, trying not to crowd them.
+Preheat your oven to 325°.
+Spread cashews evenly on 1 or 2 half sheet baking pans, trying not to crowd them.

 *The recipe uses 1 lb of cashews, so adjust your amounts for the herb butter if you are using the entire 2.5 lbs.